doriandrn/rxcollection-subscriber/README.md

 # RxCollection Subscriber

-is a powerful tool built on top of RxCollection that allows you to efficiently display real-time data coming from a RxDB in any way you can imagine.
+a powerful tool built on top of RxCollection that allows you to efficiently display real-time data coming from a RxDB in any way you can imagine.

 Renderless component that reacts on VM (criteria) changes for RxDB's collections (RxCollection).